l-sala/BAPTA/README.md

 ---

-This script allows the automated analysis of triggered (Paced) and spontaneous (Gap-Free) cardiac action potentials (APs) from adult, neonatal and hiPSC-derived cardiomyocytes recorded with the patch-clamp technique.
+BAPTA allows the automated analysis of triggered (Paced) and spontaneous (Gap-Free) cardiac action potentials (APs) from adult, neonatal and hiPSC-derived cardiomyocytes recorded with the patch-clamp technique.
 We hope this open source software tool might ease your scientific life and avoid you to spend nights analyzing cardiac APs!

 **Important:** Current version of BAPTA works natively with Axon Binary Files (**.abf**).
 Compatibility with other systems is implemented via **.csv** or **.txt** formats.
 This software tool is and will remain open source - GPL v3.0 license.

 ### Knowledge of the parameters

-This software will extract parameters listed in the table below.
-It is important to understand these parameters, so we provide below a brief description in the table:
+BAPTA will extract the parameters listed in the table below.
+It is important to understand these parameters, so we provide below a brief description:

 | Parameter                         | Abbreviation | Measure unit | Description
 |-----------------------------------|--------------|--------------|-----------------------------------------------------------------------------------------------------|